rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 where `host` is any node in the cluster.
 If you do not remove a failed node the Leader will continually attempt to communicate with that node. **Note that the cluster must be functional -- there must still be an operational Leader -- for this removal to be successful**.
 If, after a node failure, a given cluster does not have a quorum of nodes still running, you must bring back the failed node.
 Any attempt to remove it will fail as there will be no Leader to respond to the node-removal request.

 If you cannot bring sufficient nodes back online such that the cluster can elect a leader, follow the instructions in the section titled _Dealing with failure_.

+### Removing a node automatically on shutdown
+Sometimes it makes sense for a node to automatically remove itself when it gracefully shuts down.
+If you want this behaviour, pass `raft-cluster-remove-shutdown=true` to rqlite at launch time.
+If the node is shut down **gracefully** (it receives `SIGTERM` for example) it will first contact the Leader and remove itself from the cluster, and then the rqlite process will terminate.
+This will means the Leader will not continue to contact the node after it shuts down.
+The cluster quorum size is also reduced as a result of this removal operation.

 ### Automatically removing failed nodes
 rqlite supports automatically removing both voting (the default type) and non-voting (read-only) nodes that have been non-reachable for a configurable period of time.
 A non-reachable node is defined as a node that the Leader cannot heartbeat with.
 To enable reaping of voting nodes set `-raft-reap-node-timeout` to a non-zero time interval.
 Likewise, to enable reaping of non-voting (read-only) nodes set `-raft-reap-read-only-node-timeout`.